 Among the most common uses of Agave is in the production of chawarmishki, a traditional liquor.
 Increasing integration of chawarmishki production into local and global consumer markets has the potential to transform traditional community relationships with the landscape.

-In collaboration with the Agave harvesting cooperative Mishkita, Towne & Forrester is exploring the encounters between people and place during the production and consumption of chawarmishki.
+This research project has been designed by Florida International University PhD Student researcher Evan Marcus in collaboration with the Agave harvesting cooperative Mishkita, Towne & Forrester is exploring the encounters between people and place during the production and consumption of chawarmishki.
 In documenting the visual and aesthetic aspects of these encounters, we hope to develop a deeper understanding of how traditional social-environmental values transmute during commercialization.

 Towne & Forrester will use the resulting research to shape a more textured engagement in our four areas of focus: Cooperative Development, Indigenous Biodiversity, Conservation Finance, and Immersive Internships.